19 Best Colorants For Epoxy Resin

 UV resin colorants are specialized pigments or dyes designed for use with ultraviolet (UV) curing resin.
 These are popular because they already have the proper pigments mixed in which can help the resin from yellowing over time.

-These colorants are carefully formulated to work effectively and efficiently with UV resin, which cures quickly when exposed to UV light.
+These colorants are made to work with UV resin, which cures quickly when exposed to UV light.
 UV resin colorants come in various forms, including liquid dyes, powders, or even pre-mixed colored resins.

 best colorants for resin colored uv resin

 You can use these to create jewelry, decorative items, or intricate designs like resin coasters.
-UV resin colorants offer a convenient and precise way to add color, depth, and visual interest to your work.
+UV resin colorants are super easy to use and don’t cost very much.

 12. Iridescent flakes For Resin